 Car Insurance Groups

-The price you pay for your car insurance will, at least in part, be based on which of the 50 pre-ordained car insurance groups it falls into, as decided by the official Group Rating Panel.
+The price you pay for your car insurance will, at least in part, be based on which group (between 1-50) your car falls into.

 We'll go over how these categories are decided and how, whichever car you buy, you can make sure you get the best deal on your car insurance policy.

-The GRP use research from the Motor Insurance Repair Centre (Thatcham) in order to work out the specifications by which each car is categorised.
+The GRP uses research from the Motor Insurance Repair Centre (Thatcham) in order to work out the specifications by which each car is categorised.

 Various factors are involved in the categorisation of cars, including (but not limited to):